 Director / Producer

-ZOE POTKIN is a NY based filmmaker and Fellow in Kickstarter’s Creators in Residence program.
-She’s worked for years as a Producer and line Producer of documentary series and films, commercials and branded content for companies such as Radical Media, VICE, Pulse Films, and Yahoo!
-Studios.
-She’s now making her directorial debut with the documentary “CHAINS” which she’s been filming over the last decade.
-The most recent short doc she produced “All Good Things” (2017) had its New York premiere at BAM CinemaFest.
-Previously, she produced the feature doc “Faultlines” (2016) for Redbull TV, and the doc series, “Twiz and Tuck” for Viceland.
-She co-founded the production company I AM pictures in 2010, and graduated from New York University with a BA in Documentary Film and Journalism.
+ZOE POTKIN is a NY based filmmaker, 2019 New York State Council on the Arts (NYSCA) Individual Artists grant recipient, and 2018 Fellow in Kickstarter’s Creators in Residence program.
+She’s worked for years as a Producer of documentary series and films, commercials and branded content for companies like Radical Media, VICE, Pulse Films, and Yahoo! and is making her directorial debut with a documentary produced by Park Pictures.
+The most recent short doc she produced “All Good Things” premiered at BAM CinemaFest.
+Previously, she produced the feature doc “Faultlines” for Redbull TV, and the doc series, “Twiz and Tuck” for Viceland.
+She graduated from New York University in 2010 with a BA in Documentary Film and Journalism.

 KATE BARRY is a film and TV Producer.
 Most recently she was the Supervising Producer on Michael Moore’s upcoming film “Fahrenheit 11/9” and in development on “The Shamrocks” a scripted series she created with Chris Sharp.
 She produced the Sundance, Ford and Impact Partners supported documentary “The Pearl” directed by Jessica Dimmock and Christopher LaMarca (2018).
 She is former VP of Production, TV and Branded Content for Pulse Films.
 She was a Line Producer for The National Geographic Channel, overseeing global productions including Emmy nominated series “Cosmos”, “Brain Games,” and “StarTalk.”
 Her work for HBO includes the Emmy nominated series “The Weight of the Nation,” Rebecca Cammisa’s “Atomic Homefront,” and “Words that Built America.”
 She consults for multiple production companies including Jigsaw Productions, Refinery29, and Moxie Firecracker.